Emerging Markets ESG Intelligence series

 In a next episode, Claudia and I will take you through our engagement template and a live example.
 Thank you for tuning in!

-Video A differentiated approach to sovereign ESG integration in emerging markets
+Video Sovereign ESG integration factors in emerging markets

 The third video in our ESG Intelligence series looks at our team’s approach to integrating financially material ESG factors when investing in emerging market sovereigns.